Lex Villia Annalis: Scipio Aemilianus

 In 148 BC, Scipio Aemilianus was made consul for 147 by the Roman people while still under the minimum age for the consulship.
 The voters bypassed this law since they believed that the exceptional circumstances surrounding the Third Punic War required them to do so and more importantly, that it was their prerogative to do so.
 Appian summarises this prerogative like so: ‘by the laws handed down from Tullius and Romulus the people were the judges of the elections, and that, of the laws pertaining thereto, they could set aside or confirm whichever they pleased’ (App.
 Pun.
 112).

 After the Roman people had made him consul, Scipio Aemilianus was immediately assigned to campaign in Africa without the need to draw lots to decide his campaign location.
 This procedure was normally undertaken by new consuls, and so the Roman peoples’ ability to skirt their own long-standing traditions calls into question how concrete the lex Villia Annalis really was, or Roman legislation in general.
-The Roman peoples' judgement were, however, correct: Scipio Aemilianus successfully took Carthage in 146, thus ending the Third Punic War.
+The Roman peoples' judgement was, however, correct: Scipio Aemilianus successfully took Carthage in 146, thus ending the Third Punic War.